Taylor Logistics — Header

 What is a sustainable 3PL?

-A sustainable 3PL is a third-party logistics provider that measures and reduces its own greenhouse-gas emissions (scope 1, 2, and 3), invests in lower-emission equipment, and gives its customers the data they need to decarbonize their own supply chains.
-Taylor Logistics reports scope 1/2/3 emissions through Normative, operates a 40%-reduction fleet via Taylor Distributing, and is an EPA SmartWay Transport Partner.
+A sustainable 3PL measures and reduces its own greenhouse-gas emissions across scope 1, 2, and 3, invests in lower-emission equipment, and gives customers the auditable data they need to decarbonize their supply chains.
+It's not a marketing claim — it's a measurement discipline.

 The framework